-Do you know any sign language?
-If there’s no opportunity at school, most people don’t get to learn it.
-The most important reason to learn to sign is of course to communicate with D/deaf people.
-As a bonus, signing helps hearing people to express themselves more freely and clearly.
+Would you like to learn sign language?
+If there’s no opportunity at school or in the family, most people don’t get an opportunity to learn it.
+The reason to learn to sign is of course to communicate with D/deaf people.
+But as a bonus, signing can also help hearing people to express themselves more freely and clearly.

 It’s national Sign Language Week this week (March 2017).
 British Sign Language is used by the UK deaf community of around 151,000 people and hopefully this special week will raise public awareness of BSL.
-The UK government has officially recognized it as a language, but hasn’t yet given it full legal status.
-Just like other languages, the basics of BSL could be taught at primary school and it could even be offered as a subject for GCSE.
+The UK government has officially recognized it as a language, but hasn’t yet given it full legal status so it still doesn’t have the same kudos as a spoken language.
+Just like spoken languages, basic BSL can easily be taught at primary school and at secondary level it could even be offered as a GCSE subject.

 Facial expression and body language are a vital part of BSL